 Bring Snacks and Water

-The last tip is going to sound simple, but may be the most important: bring snacks and lots of water!
+The last tip is going to sound simple, but maybe the most important: bring snacks and lots of water!
 Three to four hours is a very long time to be exerting yourself to your maximum ability.
 You will be burning so much energy, and if you don’t have a plan to replenish that energy, you will start to feel burnt out before the time is up.
-A few symptoms of not having enough fuel in your body while exercising is feeling tired, shakey, nauseous, and low energy.
+A few symptoms of not having enough fuel in your body while exercising are feeling tired, shaky, nauseous, and low energy.
 Ideally, you want to eat something before these symptoms arise, but if you begin to feel any of these, it’s a good time to take a long break and eat a snack.
 The same goes for water.
-Make sure you are drinking more water than you think you need, and your body will thank you by crushing!
+Make sure you are drinking more water than you think you need, and your body will thank you by crushing it!